NotMyFault/aws-lambda-cloud-plugin/README.md

 - jobs can't exceed a duration of 15 minutes
 - jobs can't use more than 512 MB of storage

+## Jenkins Required Configuration

+**IMPORTANT** : Jenkins will by default mark as unavailable any agent with low space disk or low temp space.
+Given the  space of 512MB available in the writable temp filesystem of Lambdas, you must adapt or disable this behavior under the "Nodes Configuration" section of your Jenkins (url: `/computer/configure`).

 ## How-to

 ### Deploy a Lambda Agent